JS-LinuxInfra/Kubernetes/README.md

-To-Do
-1. Apply the same process to K8 repo
-2. Create folders by task and service for all screen captures, move all images and update pointers, confirm everything looks good
-3. Create Go Repo
-4. Make Linked Post announcing changes and hashtag GCP, K8, Go
-5. Finish Udacity GCP course - upload and annotate all
-6. Start PluralSite GCP CDL cert course and use format going forward

 ## Scope
 This project covers a series of operational Kubernetes tasks.
 The focus areas include cluster and ReplicaSet deployment (manual and automated), pod management, manifest creation and modification, and troubleshooting.